vivaria/edisonrul.ing/docs/source/cards/d/dark-scorpion-meanae-the-thorn.md

 ### Card Rulings

-●You can use Meanae the Thorn's effect to add a Monster, Spell, or Trap Card to your hand that includes Dark Scorpion in its name, including Mustering of the Dark Scorpions and Dark Scorpion Combination.
+*   You can use Meanae the Thorn's effect to add a Monster, Spell, or Trap Card to your hand that includes Dark Scorpion in its name, including Mustering of the Dark Scorpions and Dark Scorpion Combination.